t77bsh/kanban-web-app/README.md

 # The journey:

 Over the past month, I embarked on an exciting journey to create a Kanban web app as part of a portfolio project.
 Inspired by the simplicity and effectiveness of Kanban boards, I aimed to create a digital version that allows users to manage their tasks efficiently.
 The tech stack for this project was carefully chosen to provide a smooth and seamless user experience.
-I used React JS, TypeScript, Tailwind CSS, Redux, React-beautiful-DnD, Node, Express, MongoDB and Firebase.
+I used React JS, TypeScript, Tailwind CSS, Redux, React-beautiful-DnD, Node, Express, MongoDB and Firebase to create a complete full-stack application.

 ### Challenges: